 The two might never have found each other through job advertisements.
 Or to put it another way: it just fits!
 So social media could be the job search engine of the Future become: Fast, efficient, clear.
 However, whether you can find your dream job with social media also depends on your own skills.

-- Use social media for information gathering: You can collect a lot of information about potential employers, eg how open is the company, how do you deal with criticism, how do people think?
+2. Use social media to gather information: you can collect a lot of information about potential employers, e.g. how open is the company, how do you deal with criticism, how do people think?

-- Use social media to draw attention to yourself: who only consumes is not noticed.
-Therefore, you have to stay active in order to draw attention to yourself: spread interesting information, link to your own blog posts, ask questions, enter into dialogue with companies.
+3. Use social media to draw attention to yourself: If you only consume, you will not be noticed.
+Therefore, you must remain active at all times in order to draw attention to yourself: Spread interesting information, link to your own blog posts, ask questions, enter into dialogue with companies.

-- Beware of loss of image: Even when it comes to authenticity: Always look at your statements from the perspective of potential employers - company gossip or anger about the former boss has no place on the Internet.
+5. Beware of loss of image: Even when it comes to authenticity: Always look at your statements from the perspective of potential employers - company gossip or anger about the former boss have no place on the Internet.

-- Follow interesting people and network with them: not only follow your dream company but also interesting people and find out who they are following.
-So you may come across potential employers whose existence you didn't know about.
+6. Follow interesting people and network with them: Don't just follow your dream company but follow interesting people in general and find out who they are following.
+You may come across potential employers that you didn't even know existed.

-- Use the short bio: Use the possibilities of the short biography to write down the most important information about yourself and your job application so that every old and new follower can read it.
+7. Use the short bio: Use the possibilities of the short biography to note the most important things about yourself and your job application so that every old and new follower can read it.

 Top books on the subject